How To Keep Hair Extensions From Tangling: Expert Guide 2026

 2.1.
 Sourcing high-quality hair extensions

-Raw hair eliminates this problem entirely.
-Because it is collected from a single donor and left chemically unprocessed, every strand shares the same cuticle direction and the same natural protein structure.
-The result is hair that moves cohesively, resists friction, and remains manageable through multiple wash-and-wear cycles.
+Raw hair avoids this problem almost entirely.
+Because it comes from a single donor and isn’t chemically processed, every strand has the same cuticle direction and the same natural protein structure.
+The result is hair that moves as one, resists friction, and stays manageable wash after wash.

 2.2.
 Brushing

-They should use a specialized loop brush or wide-tooth comb to glide over attachment points without snagging.
-Always start at the ends and work upward to the roots to avoid compacting knots and causing breakage.
+Use a loop brush or a wide-tooth comb that glides through without snagging at the attachment points.
+Always start at the ends and work your way up to the roots – this stops you from pushing knots tighter and causing breakage.

 2.3.
 Washing